 Q: How do I join TCA?

-A: Upon the completion of the application and payment of dues, any person interested in promoting TCA’s purpose may become an organization member.
+A: Upon the completion of the membership form and payment of dues, any person interested in promoting TCA’s purpose may become an organization member.

 Q: When is the annual conference?

 A: Mid-September each year in the Middle Tennessee area.

 Q: What happens at the TCA conference and how can I participate?